Beto-Amaral/House_Prices_Advanced_Regression_Techniques/README.md

-# Queijomen - Predict The Price of a House
+# Predict The Price of a House

 ## Content
 ##### 1. Project Aim